ConPaaS-team/conpaas/docs/userguide.rst

 - The second control highlights the cluster’s performance, with a table detailing the load, memory usage, CPU utilization, and network traffic for each node of the cluster.
-Users can use these informations in order to detect problems in their applications.
+Users can use this information in order to detect problems in their applications.
 The table displays the resource utilization across all nodes, and highlight the parameters which suggest an abnormality.
-For example if CPU utilization is high, or free memory is very low this is shown clearly.
-This may mean that processes on this node will start to slow down, and that it may be time to add additional nodes to the cluster.
-On the other hand this may indicate a malfunction of the specific node.
+For example, if CPU utilization is high or free memory is very low, this is shown clearly.
+This may mean that processes on this node will start to slow down and that it may be time to add additional nodes to the cluster.
+On the other hand, this may indicate a malfunction of the specific node.

 - "Galera Mean Misalignment" draws a real-time measure of the mean misalignment across the nodes.
-This information is derived by Galera metrics about the average length of the receive queue since the most recent status query.
+This information is derived from Galera metrics about the average length of the receive queue since the most recent status query.
 If this value is noticeably larger than zero, the nodes are likely to be overloaded, and cannot apply